-As well as considering levels of household income, it is important to consider individuals perceptions of their own income.
+As well as considering levels of household income, it is important to consider individuals' perceptions of their own income.
 The Eurobarometer Consumer survey asks respondents their views on the financial situation of their household over the past 12 months.
-A negative balance means respondents reported their financial situation got worse, a positive balance means they reported it improved.
+A negative balance means that, on average, respondents reported their financial situation got worse, a positive balance means they reported it improved and a zero balance indicates no change.

-Between the end of Q3 2014 and the end of Q4 2014, the aggregate balance improved from negative 7.6 to negative 5.2.
+Between the end of Q4 2014 and the end of Q1 2015, the aggregate balance improved from negative 5.2 to negative 1.7.
 This follows the sharper increases seen since early 2013.
 However, despite the continued increase, the series remains slightly negative which means that, on average, households feel their financial situation has worsened slightly over the past 12 months.

 The Eurobarometer Consumer survey also asks respondents their views on whether now is a good time to save.
-Between the end of Q3 2014 and the end of Q4 2014, the balance decreased slightly from negative 6.4 to negative 6.6.
+Between the end of Q4 2014 and the end of Q1 2015, the balance improved from negative 6.6 to negative 3.3.
 The balance has been negative since March 2011 and despite improving from May 2013 onwards, the series remains negative; suggesting that respondents continue to believe now is not a good time to save.
 Despite this view, on average, households reported saving at least some of their income.

-Additionally, Understanding Society provides information on the proportion of individuals that report being somewhat, mostly, or completely, satisfied with the income of their household, and the proportion of households that report finding it quite, or very, difficult to get by financially.
+Additionally, Understanding Society2 provides information on the proportion of individuals that report being somewhat, mostly, or completely, satisfied with the income of their household, and the proportion of households that report finding it quite, or very, difficult to get by financially.

-In the financial year 2012 to 2013 (2012/13) the proportion of individuals that reported finding it difficult to get by financially was 10.1%.
+In the financial year 2012 to 2013 (2012/13), the proportion of individuals that reported finding it difficult to get by financially was 10.1%.
 This was 0.8 percentage points lower than 2011/12, continuing the slight downward trend that has been seen since it peaked in 2009/10.

-In 2012/13 the percentage of respondents that were somewhat, mostly, or completely, satisfied with their level of income was 53.4%, this is up 0.8 percentage points from 2011/12.
+In 2012/13, the percentage of respondents that were somewhat, mostly, or completely, satisfied with their level of income was 53.4%, this is up 0.8 percentage points from 2011/12.
 Satisfaction with income saw a downward trend between 2007 and 2011/12, recording a 4.7 percentage point decline between 2010/11 and 2011/12.
 Whilst the increase in 2012/13 shows some improvement in this trend, it remains below the levels seen prior to the economic downturn.